docupike/docs/docs/en/dev/addon/cmdb-structures.md

 #### Updating existing classes

-There is also the possibility to update existing classes of docupike by using `ref_id`.
-A common use case for this case is to add a custom category to docupike's stock classes.
+There is also the possibility to update existing classes of i-doit up by using `ref_id`.
+A common use case for this case is to add a custom category to i-doit up's stock classes.
 In this case all defined categories will be added to the existing assignments.
 The `ref_id` should include the class constant.
 To find out the constant of a class you can use the API and open `http://my.docupike.cloud/api/v2/class`.
 This will give you a full list of all available classes and also the `constant` information.